This is My Story

-Going back home carrying the gifts I received from the Stupa I immediately quit my drug use and cut ties with the toxic relationships that kept me prisoner.
-Now guided by this divine energy pulsing in my veins, I found my first teacher, a Medicine Man of the Lakota tradition.
+Going back home carrying the gifts from spirit that I received at the Stupa I was able to quit my drug use and cut ties with the toxic relationships that kept me prisoner.
+This would be the beginning of many direct experiences from the many spirit beings that assist me.
+Guided by this divine energy pulsing in my veins, I found my first teacher, a Medicine Man of the Lakota tradition.

 Ayllu Masikunapa~Mitakuye Oyasin~All My Relations